The Smirnov Property for weighted Lebesgue spaces: Main Results

-Let us take the extreme case $\alpha=0$ in \eqref{eq: counter w}, which actually is excluded in Section \ref{sec: counter}.
+Let us take the extreme case $\alpha=0$ in \eqref{eq: counter w}, which is excluded in Section \ref{sec: counter}.
 In this case $w$ is supported around the diagonal, and vanishes away from it.
-To study uniqueness, let us assume that the marginals $g_1=g_2=0$.
+Studying uniqueness, we assume that the marginals $g_1=g_2=0$.
 Then the integral equations \eqref{eq: constraints marginals p}--\eqref{eq: super constraint} are linear

 $f=g=0$ satisfy these equations.
 But also non-trivial solutions can be constructed, as \eqref{eq3} is easy to satisfy, for instance, if one sets $f_1:=-\frac{\sum_{i=2}^\infty f_i \theta_i}{\theta_1}$, then,